 If you retiring to the warmth and comfort of your cabin isn't adventurous enough, then why not swap it for a night camping ashore.
-Hurtigruten, Aurora Expeditions and Quark Expeditions all provide thermal sleeping bags and tents so that you can join the select group of people who have camped out under the Antarctic night sky, listening out for the sounds of wildlife carrying on their busy schedule around you.
+Hurtigruten, AE Expeditions (part of Aurora Expeditions) and Quark Expeditions all provide thermal sleeping bags and tents so that you can join the select group of people who have camped out under the Antarctic night sky, listening out for the sounds of wildlife carrying on their busy schedule around you.
 Not sure about being spending the night on land?
 On board Hurtigruten you can spend the night, or some of it at least, on deck.
 The crew will supply a nice warm sleeping bag and comfortable sunbed, and hot chocolate is available all night long.
 As an incentive to stay the full night, fresh pastries and coffee are served at 6am - you'll need them!

 2. Sea kayaking in Antarctica

 With just the gentle sound of paddles breaking the water, sea kayaking is an incredibly tranquil way to discover Antarctica.
-Kayaking is available with a number of operators, including Silversea, Seabourn, Lindblad Expeditions, Quark Expeditions, Hurtigruten and Aurora Expeditions.
+Kayaking is available with a number of operators, including Silversea, Seabourn, Lindblad Expeditions, Quark Expeditions, Hurtigruten and AE Expeditions.
 Excursions take place in small groups (4-20 people), usually in tandem kayaks with a support zodiac available, as you weave through ice floes and search for wildlife swimming in the clear polar waters.

 3. Snorkelling and diving in Antarctica

 If you're feeling fearless then add this to your bucket list: the chance to snorkel and dive in the extraordinarily clear Antarctic waters.
-Aurora Expeditions offer snorkelling for those brave enough to don a dry suit and take the plunge, as well as diving for experienced dry suit divers.
+AE Expeditions offer snorkelling for those brave enough to don a dry suit and take the plunge, as well as diving for experienced dry suit divers.
 This is a unique way to appreciate the amazing mobility and speed of penguins in the water, and marvel at beautiful sculpted icebergs from beneath the waves.
 If you just want to get a sense of how cold the water is, most operators offer a 'polar plunge' once per expedition.
 This rite of passage is a chance to safely jump into icy ocean waters, so you might want to pack your swimming costume!

 4. Stand-up paddleboarding in Antarctica

 If you have experience of stand-up paddleboarding you can take to the water while penguins and seals swim alongside.
-Guided small groups (under 10 people) are available on selected departures with Aurora Expeditions and Quark Expeditions, with dry suits and cold water equipment provided, along with high quality and stable boards.
+Guided small groups (under 10 people) are available on selected departures with AE Expeditions and Quark Expeditions, with dry suits and cold water equipment provided, along with high quality and stable boards.
 Weather permitting, outings are daily, with a support zodiac accompanying you and waterproof packs provided to carry cameras and spare clothing.

 5. Snowshoeing in Antarctica

-Snowshoeing is a great way to make the most of the views and photo opportunities from some of Antarctica's best vantage points, and is available on cruises with Hurtigruten and Aurora Expeditions.
+Snowshoeing is a great way to make the most of the views and photo opportunities from some of Antarctica's best vantage points, and is available on cruises with Hurtigruten and AE Expeditions.
 No experience is necessary, so it's a great way to explore further, allowing you to make your way through pristine snowfields and feel the spirit of the early explorers who scrambled across these great expanses.

 6. Mountaineering in Antarctica

 For the serious adventurer the Antarctic Peninsula is home to hundreds of snow-clad peaks which rise several thousand feet high.
-Aurora Expeditions can arrange a number of experiences, from ascents of alpine peaks to ice climbing, although previous experience is required.
+AE Expeditions can arrange a number of experiences, from ascents of alpine peaks to ice climbing, although previous experience is required.
 If you're looking for a taster then Quark offer trips designed to appeal to fitness-conscious travellers who want to push their limits, with half-day and full-day treks where you'll be geared up with ice axes and crampons.